golanlevin/gen-ai/assignments/assignment_4.md

 * **Identify 3 tools** (whether open-source/free or commercial) which you'd like to use to conduct lightweight, low-stakes tinkering and experiments with.
 * We have a [communal spreadsheet](https://docs.google.com/spreadsheets/d/1rxn_dvDwinS47S7C3V8fr0u2ssaF4chq3iz7P3CZm50/edit?usp=sharing) -- Please **populate** it ASAP with your software request list.
 (For example, personally, I want to experiment with Roboflow.)
 Then, I will pay the monies.
 * **Pay attention** to the `key-information` channel in the Discord, where I will put login information for the various accounts!
-* There's no Discord post required for 4.1.
+* In the Discord channel `4-1-tinkerplan`, **post** a sentence listing the tools/techniques you're thinking about exploring.

 ---